jdoleary/Spellmasons/docs/TasksCurrent.md

 - inventory should show current card cost and cooldown
 -  Add save/load to menu
 # Bugs / Cleaning
+- You can't close popups on 1080x764 resolution
 - "All targets" copy is confusing if player doesn't understand targeting
 - bug: loading game files somehow results in units at 0,0
     - This might be units that I delete with adminmenu